 '''

-bless bless --folder "/Volumes/Macintosh HD/System/Library/CoreServices" \ --bootefi --personalize
+bless bless --folder "/Volumes/Macintosh HD/System/Library/CoreServices" \

+--bootefi --personalize

 '''

-When reinstalling the operating system, keep in mind that current versions of macOS Installer, tested as of 10.15.6, will usually run out of free memory on the /var/tmp partition when trying to install macOS with the personalised Apple Secure Boot.
+Before macOS 11, which introduced a dedicated x86legacy model for models without the T2 chip, personalised Apple Secure Boot may not work as expected.
+When reinstalling the operating system, macOS Installer from macOS 10.15 and older, will usually run out of free memory on the /var/tmp partition when trying to install macOS with the personalised Apple Secure Boot.
 Soon after downloading the macOS installer image an Unable to verify macOS error message will appear.
 To workaround this issue allocate a dedicated RAM disk of 2 MBs for macOS personalisation by entering the following commands in macOS recovery terminal before starting the installation: